ed-o-saurus/PLHaskell/README.md

 `QueryParamComposite (Maybe Text, Text) (Maybe [QueryParam])`       |
 `QueryParamArray     (Maybe Text, Text) (Maybe (Array QueryParam))` |

-The `(Maybe Text, Text)` tuple in the `QueryParamComposite` constructor is the schema and type name of the composite type.
-The `(Maybe Text, Text)` tuple in the `QueryParamArray` constructor is the schema and type name of the element type.
-If `Nothing` is used as the schema name, the first matching type in the search path is used.
+The `(Maybe Text, Text)` tuple in the `QueryParamComposite` constructor is the schema and name of the composite type.
+The `(Maybe Text, Text)` tuple in the `QueryParamArray` constructor is the schema and name of the element type.
+If `Nothing` is used as the schema, the first matching type in the search path is used.

 The constructors for `QueryResults` are the following: